oracle-livelabs/adb/shared/adb-apllication-migration/run-postgre-sql-statements-in-adbs/run-postgre-sql-statements-in-adbs.md

     /
     </copy>
     ```
-This disables the real-time SQL translation for your session.
+This disables the real-time SQL translation in your session.